juliojsb/easy-avconv/README.md

 ![format_conversion_process](https://cloud.githubusercontent.com/assets/12804701/18227763/bd57e8dc-722f-11e6-91f2-a17d8af5b137.png)

 * There are also drag and drop items you can use to convert mp4, extract audio from them... the output files will be also added under the converted folder.

-## Compatibility and dependencies

-Works only in Gnome using desktop items.
-You will need to have avconv installed either from libav-tools package or compiled by yourself.

-Tested in Debian 8 Jessie (stable).